plashenkov/vue-i18n-mini/README.md

 })
 ```

-The `defaultLang` and `langData` options are required.
+The `defaultLang` and `langData` are the only required options.

-The `defaultLang` will be used if no better languages found to meet user's preferences.
+The `defaultLang` will be used if no better languages available to meet user's preference.

-The `fallbackLang` is a language to use if translations in current language are not available.
+The `fallbackLang` is a language to use if translations in the current language are not available.
-If not set, fallback does not occur.
+If not set or null, such fallback does not occur.

-`langData` contains all the available messages.
-Actually, **it's recommended to always lazy-load
+`langData` contains all the available languages and messages.
+Actually, **it's recommended
-translations** instead of including them directly.
-In this case, they will be loaded only when
+to always lazy-load translations** instead of including them directly.
+In this case,
-they are needed:
+they will be loaded only when they are needed:

 ```js
 import {createI18n} from 'vue-i18n-mini'